 Of the 440 flats sold so far, 210 have been bought by what the representative described as investors, commenting: “They are providing a much-needed private rental opportunity in the Dalston area.”

-The Barratt marketing campaign has been occasionally amusing to local people, who noticed a display in the on-site sales suite referring to Dalston Junction as an Underground station.
+The Barratt marketing campaign has occasionally amused local people, who noticed a display in the sales suite referring to Dalston Junction as an Underground station.

 A marketing assistant was asked about the name Marley House for one block of the Dalston Square flats.
 Clearly unaware of the theatre’s 1980s period as a pop-music venue, the Barratt aide replied that Marley House was named after a “jazz singer”.
 She had no idea of the origins of the names Sledge Tower, Ruffin House and Wonder House.
 Anyone remember Bob, Percy, Jimmy and Stevie?